-- 1. Any time that there is a suspension of Exploitation activities under these Regulations, the Secretary-General shall notify the Council and publish notice on the website of the Authority when activities have been suspended, which shall include the rationale for the suspension, and when the activities have recommenced. - 2.
-Where a suspension of Exploitation activities is required for any reason by the Authority, the Authority will provide the Contractor with a suspension notice to specify what operations under the Plan of Work must cease, and which, if any, may continue, and any other relevant terms and conditions for the suspension - 3.
-During a suspension of Exploitation activities for any reasons: - (a) a Contractor shall notify the Secretary-General as soon as it intends to recommence any or all of the suspended activities no later than [72 hours] before such recommencement, and, where necessary, shall provide to the Secretary-General such information as is necessary to demonstrate that the issue triggering a suspension has been addressed; or - (b) a Contractor shall report to the Secretary-General on at least a monthly basis with regards to the reasons for continuing the suspension, providing such information as is necessary to justify that the issue triggering a suspension continues. - 4.
-The Secretary-General shall supply all information received pursuant to paragraph (3) to the Commission for review and to make a recommendation to the Council.
-The Council shall determine when the relevant Exploitation activities should recommence, giving the Contractor no less than 60 Days' written notice where resumption of activities is required. - 5.
-In making its review under paragraph (4), the Commission shall take into account the recommendations of the Economic Planning Commission where applicable, and shall examine whether the reasons for the suspension are reasonable, and whether a continued suspension or a recommencement of activities, would be in the best interests of humankind in the circumstances. - 6.
-Throughout the duration of any suspension in Exploitation activities, the Contractor shall continue to monitor and manage the Mining Area in accordance with the relevant section of the Closure Plan. - 7.
-Where a suspension in Exploitation activities continues for a period of more than 12 months, the Commission may require the Contractor to submit a final Closure Plan in accordance with regulation 60. - 8.
-Where the Council requires recommencement of Exploitation activities after a suspension under this regulation, and the Contractor does not comply with that requirement, this shall be treated as a serious violation of a fundamental term of the contract and these regulations, and the Authority shall take appropriate compliance action.
+1. [Any time that] [If] [NORI, TOML, BMJ - replace] there is a suspension of Exploitation activities [mandated by the Authority] [NORI, TOML, BMJ] under these Regulations, the Secretary-General shall notify the Council and publish notice on the website of the Authority when activities have been suspended, which shall include the rationale for the suspension, and when the activities have recommenced.

+2. Where [the Authority requires] [Nauru; NORI, TOML, BMJ] a suspension of Exploitation activities [is required for any reason by the Authority] [in accordance with these regulations] [Nauru - replace] [for contractual breach in accordance with these Regulations] [NORI, TOML, BMJ - replace], the [Authority] [Council, upon recommendation of the Commission] [Russia - replace] will provide the Contractor with a suspension notice to specify [the reason for the suspension,] [Nauru; NORI, TOML, BMJ] what operations under the Plan of Work must cease, and which, if any, may continue, and any other relevant terms and conditions for the suspension.

+3. During a suspension of Exploitation activities [for any reasons] [mandated by the Authority] [NORI, TOML, BMJ - replace]:

+(a) a Contractor shall notify the Secretary-General as soon as it intends to recommence any or all of the suspended activities no later than [72 hours] before such recommencement, and, where necessary, shall provide to the Secretary-General such information as is necessary to demonstrate that the issue triggering a suspension has been addressed; or

+(b) a Contractor shall report to the Secretary-General on at least a monthly basis with regards to the reasons for continuing the suspension, providing such information as is necessary to justify that the issue triggering a suspension continues.

+4. [If the suspension was required by the Authority, t] [T] he Secretary-General [NORI, TOML, BMJ] shall supply all information received pursuant to paragraph (3)[(b)] [Nauru] to the Commission for [its] [Nauru] review and to make a recommendation to the Council.
+The Council shall[, based on the recommendation of the Commission] [Nauru] determine [when] [if] [Nauru replace] the relevant Exploitation activities should recommence, giving the Contractor no less than 60 Days' written notice where resumption of activities is required.

+5. In making its review under paragraph (4), the Commission shall [consult with the Contractor and] [Nauru] take into account the recommendations of the Economic Planning Commission where applicable, and shall examine whether the reasons for the suspension are reasonable, and whether a continued suspension or a recommencement of activities, would be in the best interests of humankind] [is appropriate] [Nauru] in the circumstances.

+6. Throughout the duration of any suspension in Exploitation activities, the Contractor shall continue to monitor and manage the Mining Area in accordance with the relevant section of the Closure Plan.

+7. Where a suspension in Exploitation activities continues for a period of more than 12 months, the Commission may require the Contractor to submit a final Closure Plan in accordance with regulation 60.

+8. [In cases of where the Exploitation activities were suspended by the Authority and w] [W] here [NORI, TOML, BMJ] the Council requires recommencement of Exploitation activities after a suspension [under this regulation] [NORI, TOML, BMJ - delete], and the Contractor does not comply with that requirement, this shall be treated as a serious violation of a fundamental term of the contract and these regulations, and the Authority shall take appropriate compliance action.